 Obj.
 Standard Condition Notes/Comments Score 1 Course navigation facilitates ease of use.
 Choose an item.
 2 The course design facilitates readability.
 Choose an item.
-3 The course provides alternative means of access to Choose an multimedia content in formats that meet the needs of item. diverse learners.
+3 The course provides alternative means of access to multimedia content in formats that meet the needs of diverse learners.
+Choose an item.
 4 Course multimedia facilitate ease of use.
 Choose an item.
-5 Hyperlink text is descriptive and makes sense when out Choose an of context (avoid using "click here"). item.
-6 The use of blue text or underlined text to signify Choose an importance of textual content is avoided. item.
+5 Hyperlink text is descriptive and makes sense when out of context (avoid using "click here").
+Choose an item.
+6 The use of blue text or underlined text to signify importance of textual content is avoided.
+Choose an item.
 7 All content is mobile compatible.
 Choose an item.
 8 Videos are captioned.
 Choose an item.
-9 Images are given proper alt-text or designated as Choose an "decorative" item.
-Total Score for Section 8: Accessibility and Mobile Compatibilit у /27
+9 Images are given proper alt-text or designated as "decorative" Choose an item.
+Total Total Score for Section 8: Accessibility and Mobile Compatibility